quicwg/base-drafts/draft-ietf-quic-qpack.md

 frame with a non-zero value of SETTINGS_QPACK_MAX_TABLE_CAPACITY.

-When the maximum table capacity is 0, the encoder MUST NOT insert entries into the dynamic table, and MUST NOT send any instructions on the encoder stream.
+When the maximum table capacity is 0, the encoder MUST NOT insert entries into the dynamic table, and MUST NOT send any encoder instructions on the encoder stream.

 ### Absolute Indexing {#indexing}